xuandinh22/Online-Retail-Revenue/README.md

 ## Executive Summary
 ### Overview of Findings
 Overall, the company generated $10.7M in revenue during the analysis period, with significant concentration across customers, regions, and products.
 A small number of high-value customers and countries drive the majority of revenue, while top-selling products are primarily fueled by bulk orders from key accounts rather than broad-based demand.
 Customer engagement is strong, with 64% placing repeat orders.
 Monthly revenue fluctuated throughout the year, suggesting the presence of seasonal patterns.
+Below is a snapshot from the Tableau dashboard; the full interactive dashboard can be downloaded
 ### Insights
 #### 1. Product-Level Quantity Sold
 The two best-selling products are Paper Craft, Little Birdie (Product 23843) with 80,995 units sold generating $168K, and Medium Ceramic Top Storage Jar (Product 23166) with 78,033 units sold generating $78K.
 However, a closer examination reveals that these high volumes are driven by a small number of exceptionally large orders rather than broad-based demand.